MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

 monikerRange: 'azure-bot-service-4.0'
 ---

-# Migrate a Javascript v3 bot to a v4 bot
+# Migrate a JavaScript v3 bot to a v4 bot

 [!INCLUDE [applies-to-v4](../../includes/applies-to-v4-current.md)]

-In this article we'll port the v3 SDK JavaScript [core-MultiDialogs-v3](https://aka.ms/v3-js-core-multidialog-migration-sample) bot to a new v4 JavaScript bot.
+In this article you will learn how to port the v3 SDK JavaScript [core-MultiDialogs-v3](https://aka.ms/v3-js-core-multidialog-migration-sample) bot to a new v4 JavaScript bot.
 This conversion is broken down into these stages:

 1. Create the new project and add dependencies.
 1. Update the entry point and define constants.
-1. Create the dialogs, reimplementing them using the SDK v4.
+1. Create the dialogs and re-implement them using the SDK v4.
 1. Update the bot code to run the dialogs.
 1. Port the **store.js** utility file.

-At the end of this process we will have a working v4 bot.
+At the end of this process you will have a working v4 bot.
 A copy of the converted bot is also in the samples repo, [core-MultiDialogs-v4](https://aka.ms/v4-js-core-multidialog-migration-sample).

 The Bot Framework SDK v4 is based on the same underlying REST API as SDK v3.
 However, SDK v4 is a refactoring of the previous version of the SDK to allow developers more flexibility and control over their bots.
 Major changes in the SDK include:

 - State is managed via state management objects and property accessors.
-- How we handle turns has changed, that is, how the bot receives and responds to an incoming activity from the user's channel.
+- How you handle turns has changed, that is, how the bot receives and responds to an incoming activity from the user's channel.
 - v4 does not use a `session` object, instead, it has a _turn context_ object that contains information about the incoming activity and can be used to send back a response activity.
 - A new dialogs library that is very different from the one in v3.
 You'll need to convert old dialogs to the new dialog system, using component and waterfall dialogs.